appseconnect/docs/_posts/Developing Resources for APPSeCONNECT/2010-01-06-How to test an Resourse.md

 title: "How to test an Resource"
 toc: true
 tag: developers
-category: Developing Resources for APPSeCONNECT
+category: "Developing Resources for APPSeCONNECT"
 ---